ArpanDhot/Vehicle-detector-arial/README.md

 ## Overview

 This project simulates the transfer of aerial drone footage to a ground unit, which processes the video feed to identify and highlight green vehicles, potentially indicating military vehicles.
-The project demonstrates real-time video streaming, object detection using YOLOv5, and color classification using a TensorFlow model.
+The project leverages advanced computer vision techniques to perform real-time object detection and colour classification.

+The sender component captures video from a camera or video file, encodes it, and transmits the frames to a server.
+The receiver component processes these frames using a YOLOv5 model for detecting various types of vehicles and a TensorFlow model for classifying their colours.
+If a green vehicle is detected, it is highlighted and an alert is generated.
+This setup mimics a practical application where drone footage is analysed on the ground to monitor and identify specific targets, enhancing situational awareness and decision-making in real-time scenarios.

+The system also provides various performance metrics and visualisations to evaluate the effectiveness of the detection and classification models.

 ## Features

 - **Real-time Video Streaming**: Captures video from a camera or video file and streams it to a server.
-- **Object Detection**: Utilizes YOLOv5 for detecting various types of vehicles in the video feed.
+- **Object Detection**: Utilises YOLOv5 for detecting various types of vehicles in the video feed.
-- **Color Classification**: Uses a TensorFlow model to classify the color of detected vehicles, focusing on identifying green vehicles.
+- **Color Classification**: Uses a TensorFlow model to classify the colour of detected vehicles, focusing on identifying green vehicles.
-- **Alerts and Visualizations**: Highlights identified vehicles and displays alerts for green vehicles, along with various performance metrics.
+- **Alerts and Visualisations**: Highlights identified vehicles and displays alerts for green vehicles, along with various performance metrics.

 ## Demo